JUSTICE IS UNDER ATTACK. LET’S DEFEND THE INTERNATIONAL CRIMINAL COURT — TOGETHER

 What we ask

 We ask the European Commission to immediately apply the EU Blocking Statute to protect the International Criminal Court from U.S. sanctions.
-The “Blocking Statute” is an EU law that prevents European companies from complying with extraterritorial sanctions imposed by countries outside Europe.
-In other words, it forbids EU businesses from following foreign laws that would impact legitimate activities in Europe, thus protecting the Court from these sanctions and allowing everyone to continue supporting it without legal risks.
+The “Blocking Statute” is a EU law that prevents European companies from complying with extraterritorial sanctions imposed by countries outside Europe.
+The norm forbids EU businesses from following foreign laws that would impact legitimate activities in Europe, thus protecting the Court from the sanctions allowing everyone to continue supporting it without legal risks.

 Flags Blue Eumans